-\paragraph{Differential privacy:} We adopt the \emph{central} model of DP~\cite{dwork2006calibrating}, where a sensitive dataset is given to a trusted data curator who performs the algorithm and publishes the outcome publicly.
-Differential privacy protects each entry in the dataset from an adversary who observe the outcome.
+} \paragraph{Differential privacy:} We adopt the \emph{central} model of DP~\cite{dwork2006calibrating}, where a sensitive dataset is given to a trusted data curator who performs the algorithm and publicly publishes the outcome.
+Differential privacy protects each entry in the dataset from an adversary who observes the outcome.

 A dataset $\dataset = [x_1,\dots,x_\numsamples] \in \XX^{\otimes \numsamples}$ is a collection of $\numsamples$ i.i.d.\ samples from an unknown distribution $P$.
 The \emph{Hamming distance} between two datasets $D$ and $D'$ is defined as the number of differing entries and denoted as $\ham(D, D')$.
 We consider an algorithm to be private with respect to the samples drawn from $P$ if it satisfies the following definition: